patricksurry/eastern-front-1941/README.md

-Check out the [implementation notes](doc/notes.md) for more details of how the new code is structured, changes I introduced from the original, and a collection of (imho) interesting discoveries.
+Check out the [implementation notes](doc/notes.md) for more details of how the new code is structured, changes I introduced from the original, and a collection of (IMHO) interesting discoveries.

-I've inevitably introduced errors and misinterpretations in the re-platforming process.
+I've inevitably introduced errors and misinterpretations during the re-platforming.
 Please share any feedback, suggestions and bug reports.
 The most useful bug reports will include the current game state (just copy and paste the game's current URL), and if possible prior states which